Nictiz/Nictiz-R4-zib2020/validation-status.md

 ### Encounter v4.0.1
 * Profile: zib-Encounter
 * Status: in progress
-* Remark: the profile had passed validation before, but afterwards the guidance is adjusted regarding start and stop dates
+* Remark: the profile had passed validation before, but afterwards the guidance is adjusted regarding start and stop dates.

 ### EpisodeOfCare v1.0
 * Profile: zib-EpisodeOfCare